 1. Teaching Institution University of Technology 2.
-University Department/Centre Laser & optoelectronics Engineering Dept. 3.
+University Department/Centre Laser &optoelectronics Engineering Dept. 3.
 Course title/code Electromagnetic fields / LOPE 2207 4.
 Programme(s) to which it contributes Laser & Optoelectronics Engineering Programs 5.
 Modes of Attendance offered Actual classroom learning- interactive Full Hours 6.
 Semester/Year 1 st &2 nd Semester / 2017 7.
 Number of hours tuition (total) 2 Hours / Week Total =60H

-8. Date of production/revision of this specification

-The overall goals of the course are to develop student proficiency in:

-- I. Gaining factual knowledge (terminology, classifications, and methods) in the area of Electromagnetic fields - 2.
-Learning fundamental principles, generalization or theories concerning the basic area of Electromagnetic fields. - 3.
-Learning to apply a background in physics and math and to improve engineering problem solving. - 4.
+8. Date of production/revision of this specification 8/05/2017 9.
+Aims of the Course The overall goals of the course are to develop student proficiency in: I. Gaining factual knowledge (terminology, classifications, and methods) in the area of Electromagnetic fields 2.
+Learning fundamental principles, generalization or theories concerning the basic area of Electromagnetic fields.
+3 Learning to annly a background in physics and math and to improve engineering problem solving

+Learning to apply a background in physics and math and to improve engineering problem solving.
 Developing skill in communicating engineering solutions both orally and in writing